Skip to main content

 Written by Heyflow

-Updated over a week ago
+Updated this week

 Webhooks are commonly used for exchanging information between different applications.
-Heyflow allows creating custom webhooks that send every submission straight to any URL endpoint that receive the response data.
-In the business plan, there are numerous customization options available to tailor the webhook to your requirements.
+Heyflow allows creating custom webhooks that send every submission straight to any URL endpoint that receive the response data in a JSON format.

 This article covers: